-Upon receipt of a Student Final Course Grade Appeal Form, the Vice President of Academic Affairs or Dean of Nursing and Health Sciences, will contact both the student and the instructor involved to attempt to resolve the dispute informally.
-If the instructor is no longer with the college, the Vice President of Academic Affairs or Dean of Nursing and Health Sciences shall appoint another instructor to represent faculty interests in the appeal.
+Upon receipt of a Student Final Course Grade Appeal Form, the Dean or Director will contact both the student and the instructor involved to attempt to resolve the dispute informally.
+If the instructor is no longer with the college, the Dean/Director shall appoint another instructor to represent faculty interests in the appeal.